mengelhard/bsrt_ml4h/README.md

 ## Schedule

-- Note that assignments for a given week are due before class the following week.
+- Note that assignments for a given week are **due before class the following week**.

 Week | Topic | Lectures | Assignments
 --- | --- | --- | ---